The Other Idaho Bug

 - Life Cycle: Adults overwinter in tall grass or debris.
 When the weather warms in spring, they lay eggs on the grass or in the soil.
 There are one to seven generations a year.

-- Chinch Bug Control: Use Zamzows Chinch Bug Control for an immediate kill and up to three months protection from re-infestation.
+- Chinch Bug Control: Use Zamzows Chinch Bug Control for an immediate kill and up to three months of protection from re-infestation.

 - Notes: To see if chinch bugs are present, remove both ends from a large can; then push it into the ground and fill it with water.
 Let stand for 10 minutes, then check—the bugs will have floated to the top.
 Before treating, water the lawn to bring bugs to the surface.
 No treatment is needed if the bugs you see are coated with a gray, cottony material—they’re infected with a fungus